Bath and North East Somerset Council: Composition

-Four of the indepdependent councillors sit together as the "Independents Group", and the other three form the "Independents for B&NES" group.
+Five of the independent councillors sit together as the "Independents Group", two form the "Independents for B&NES" group, and three are "unaligned".
 The next election is due in May 2027.

 Elections

 Since the last boundary changes in 2019, the council has comprised 59 councillors representing 33 wards, with each ward electing one or two councillors.
 Elections are held every four years.